Quantum complexity and topological phases of matter: Spread complexity in the SSH model

 This surprisingly simple formula, shown on Fig.\,\ref{kcmpl1}, indeed shows two very different behaviours of the spread complexity for the two distinct phases of the model.
 Namely, for the non-topological phase with $t_1>t_2$, complexity linearly depends on the ratio $t_2/t_1$ but in the topological phase, with $t_2>t_1$, it is constant.
-This is one of our main results.
-We also performed analogous computation for the 1d Kitaev-chain \cite{Kitaev:2000nmw}, and found that complexity becomes constant when crossing from a non-topological to a topological phase in specific cases \cite{PCSL}.
+This is our main result.
+We also performed analogous computation for the 1d Kitaev-chain \cite{Kitaev:2000nmw}, and found that complexity becomes constant when crossing from a non-topological to a topological phase in specific cases \cite{PCSL} (see supplementary material D).
 Note that unlike entanglement entropy or Nielsen-type complexities that require numerics, \eqref{kcmpl1_rs} is fully analytical.